View your organization's mobile devices

 This feature is not available in the legacy free edition of Google Apps.

-To access the Mobile devices page, sign in to your Google Admin console and click Device management > Managed devices.
+To access the Mobile devices page, sign in to your Google Admin console and click Device management > Mobile devices.

 On the Mobile devices page, you can search and view all activated Android and Google Sync mobile devices in your domain.
 Android devices need to have the Device Policy app installed and enabled for them to show up in this tab.
 If your organization has many devices activated, the view is paginated, and you can search for specific users and devices, as well as sort different columns, for different views of your mobile fleet.
 For searching tips, see Search for Mobile Devices.
 For more information about managing devices, see this video on mobile management.

 When you hover over a device, a hovercard appears with more details on the device, including Name, Email, Device ID, Hardware ID, First Sync, and Last Sync.
 You can sort devices by Model, OS, Type, Last Sync, and Status.
 On the hovercard, you can also Block, Remote Wipe, Wipe account, Delete and View Details.
 Learn more about the differences between Remote Wipe and Wipe account.